All Episodes

 They're like the U.S. government, except they can't print their money.

-But if it weren't for the prosperity of others, there wouldn't be any money to give to them.
+Some of them do good work, but if it weren't for the prosperity of others, there wouldn't be any money to give to them.

 And that's my point.

-Some of them are blood suckers.
+Some of them are bloodsuckers.

-Some of these nonprofits are phony baloney plastic.
+Some of these nonprofits are phony, baloney, plastic.

-We had a good time rock and roller organizations, fueled exist to advance liberalism, and that's why he cares about them.
+We had a good time rock and roller organizations fueled exist to advance liberalism, and that's why he cares about them.

-Charitable nonprofits, fine and dandy.
+Charitable nonprofits, fine and dandy, wonderful.

 But I'm going to tell you, you cannot have a nonprofit without having a whole bunch of people making profit so that they have some money to give to the nonprofit.

-The nonprofits cannot exist without a growing burgeoning.
+The nonprofits cannot exist without a growing, burgeoning.

 In fact, if you want to know the truth, ask all the people, all the nonprofits that depended on Bernie Madoff.